Efficient Evaluation Methods for Neural Architecture Search: A Survey: Methods

 For the purpose of better discussion, we first describe the training process for a DNN.
 During the training process, all samples in the dataset are sent into the model (i.e., architecture) to complete one forward and backpropagation, and the process repeats $N_{epoch}$ times.
 The training time mainly depends on three factors: the dataset scale, the model size, and the number of epochs.
 Specifically, the time of completing one forward and backpropagation depends on the dataset scale and the model size.
 If the dataset scale or the model size is large, the computational complexity becomes higher, which leads to much time spent on the computation.
 Furthermore, the training time is also positively correlated with the number of epochs ($N_{epoch}$).
 The larger $N_{epoch}$, the longer the training time.

 The $N$-shot evaluation methods mainly consist of \emph{downscaled dataset methods}, \emph{downscaled model methods}, \emph{network morphism}, and \emph{learning curve extrapolation}.
-Please note that $\mathcal{A}^t$ is equal to $\mathcal{A}^s$ (i.e., $\mathcal{A}^t=\mathcal{A}^s$) for all $N$-shot evaluation methods except for the learning curve extrapolation.
-As the name says, the downscaled dataset methods aim to reduce the dataset scale to accelerate the training time.
+Please note that $\mathcal{A}^{EEM}$ is equal to $\mathcal{A}^s$ (i.e., $\mathcal{A}^{EEM}=\mathcal{A}^s$) for all $N$-shot evaluation methods except for the learning curve extrapolation.
+As the name says, the downscaled dataset methods aim to reduce the dataset scale to accelerate the training.
 The downscaled model methods focus on reducing the model size.
 Furthermore, network morphism and learning curve extrapolation aim to reduce the number of epochs.
-Next, we will discuss these $N$-shot evaluation methods.